Skip to content

 Like Article

-A square is a closed two-dimensional quadrilateral that is made up of two pairs of parallel lines.
-All four sides of a square are equal and opposite sides of a square are parallel to each other and the interior angles of a square are equal to 90°.
-The basic figure of a square is shown below.
+A square is made up of two pairs of parallel lines.
+All four sides of a square are equal.
+Its opposite sides are parallel to each other and the interior angles are equal to 90°.

 A square is a very common shape and can be seen in a variety of objects which we use in our daily lives.
 Various Square-shaped objects are chess boards, carrom boards, Ludo, etc.